Types of Digital Displays and Signage

 Even larger than billboards, spectaculars are an impressive digital signage system that are useful when you need to attract the attention of viewers from a good distance away.
 These would be similar to the massive video wall screens you see in places like Time Square, though they are also found in cinema applications.

 These are a great option if you really want to make a statement, with content ideas larger than static text images.
-Spectaculars can be great for advertising, or even projects like art installations.
+Spectaculars can be great for digital displays and advertising, or even projects like art installations.

 Most common sizes available for spectaculars: